litebird/litebird_sim/docs/source/data_layout.rst

 Beyond TOD
 ----------
 .. toggle-header::
- :header: Applying the same mindset to all the other detector quantities, we store them in arrays that contain a given information for all the detectors
+ :header: Applying the same mindset to all the other detector quantities and properties, we store them in arrays that contain a given information for all the detectors

    Conceptually it may seem more natural to select a detector and have all its quantities as attributes.
 However, when we operate on the observations, we